mbonsma/bash-workshop/bash-workshop.md

 of having to look up every word in the dictionary first.

-- **Text-based interfaces are less resource-intensive and faster to develop than GUIs, which means some programs you might want to use don't have a GUI at all** Graphical components of programs require more resources from your computer to be run, and they also take more work to create in the first place.
+- **Text-based interfaces are less resource-intensive and faster to develop than GUIs, which means some programs you might want to use don't have a GUI at all.**
+Graphical components of programs require more resources from your computer to be run, and they also take more work to create in the first place.
 Many powerful programs are written without a graphical user interface (which makes it faster